 This qualification covers the fundamentals of early childhood development, education and care.
 Upon completion of this qualification you will have the skills, knowledge and experience to support the health, safety and development of children and to plan activities to promote children’s learning through play.

 Whichever delivery mode suits your lifestyle, our experienced and supportive trainers will be with you every step of the way.

-For more information on this exciting industry, submit the form below and get ‘Your guide to a career in child care’ and learn the TOP 5 things you need to know to get started!
+For more information on this exciting industry, submit the form below and get ‘The Ultimate Guide to a Career in Early Childhood Education and Care’’!

 Call us on 1300 799 610 to talk to us about how to begin a career in the rewarding child care industry!